vernemq/vmq-docs/configuration/http-pub.md

 * The plugin allows the authentication and authorization flows to override mountpoint, qos and topic.
 * Currently, the regular (non m5) authentication and authorization flow is used.
 * The query string payload does not allow to set user parameters.
+* The verbs "put" and "post" are supported.
+There is no difference in functionality.